fgauna12/fgauna12.github.io/_posts/2021-01-29-migrating-apps-from-one-aks-to-another-using-velero.md

 ---
 layout: post
-title: Migrating apps from one AKS to another using velero
+title: Migrating apps from one AKS cluster to another using Velero
 tags:
   - devops
   - azure